alex-abelson/QD-mapping/README.md

 **Again, depending on which of the above parameters are set to True or False, upon execution of the code, those operations will run.
 Each of these _if_ statements is capable of running alone because the necessary function inputs are loaded from .npz files rather than being stored as local variables.**

-## Technical Content:
+# Technical Content:

-### Particle Fitting
+## Particle Fitting
 Particle fitting is done in 2 steps.
 The first uses Sci-Kit Image's Laplacian of Gaussian algorithm.
 More information can be found [here](https://scikit-image.org/docs/stable/auto_examples/features_detection/plot_blob.html).
 The only variable that I had hard-wired into the function is the number of NP sizes that it tries to fit within the range between _min_sigma_ and _max_sigma_ (I have it set to 4).
 The seconds step of the fitting is doing the subpixel routine.
 This code was adapted from Ben Savitzky's code which can be found [here](https://github.com/bsavitzky/rdf).
 In short, this code moves around to different NPs in the image.
 At a particular location, it defines a sub-section of the image to use for fitting (typically around 90% of the nearest-neighbor distance), then unravels that small image into a 1D array.
 This 1D array is then fit with a Gaussian function, and the position of the Gaussian is used to determine the actual centroid of the NP.
 Apparently this method is faster than doing a true 2D fit.
 It seems to work pretty well.

-### Design Matrix
+## Design Matrix
 In the design matrix code there is a lot of fiddling around required to generate the structural parameters (nearest-neighbor distances, etc.).
 Much of this is just a matter of wrestling with the computational form of the [Voronoi decomposition](https://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.Voronoi.html).
-These structural parameters include:
+These structural parameters are below.
+Note that the first three columns of the design matrix are: 1) particle index, 2) x position, and 3) y position and are removed in clustering.
+The parameters that are bolded are actually used in the current design matrix, but they can be removed or added at will.
-- _the first three columns are: 1) particle index, 2) x position, and 3) y position and are removed in clustering_
+**Structural Parameters**

 - Distances between a NP and all of its neighbors
 - **Average nearest neighbor distance**
 - Standard deviation in nearest neighbor distance